ParadiseMediaOrg/TopPicksTool/replit.md

 **Results Display**:
 - Task ID
 - Detected Target GEO (shows code badge or "Not set" if missing)
-- Website association (detected from "*Publisher" custom field or task name)
+- Website association (detected from "*Publisher" custom field or task name, cleaned to remove *pm- prefix)
 - Brand match showing position and name (if found in top 10 for that task's GEO)
 - Sub-ID status (exists/not found)
 - Sub-ID value (if already created)
 - Error messages for ClickUp API failures

+**Website Name Display**:
+- Automatically removes "*pm-" prefix from website names in results table
+- Shows clean domain name only for better readability

 **Data Sources**:
 - ClickUp API for task metadata and custom fields